 Inflammatory Bowel Disease (IBD)

 IBD is a term commonly used to describe two distinct diseases, ulcerative colitis (UC) and Crohn’s disease (CD).
 These diseases are caused by chronic inflammation of the gastrointestinal track causing significant complications such as infections, fistulas, and death.
 It is estimated that in 2015 1.3% of Americans (3 million) are diagnosed with IBD, which represents an increase from 0.9% in 1999.
-It is unclear why the incidence rate for IBD is increasing but it is clearly becoming a significant issue on the health care system.
-It is estimated that the cost of managing an IBD patient is 3X of a patient without IBD.
+IBD has become a significant burden on the healthcare system as IBD is a costly disease where the mean hospitalization costs were $11,345 for Crohn’s disease and $13,412 for ulcerative colitis.

 Macrophages have receptors that bind proinflammatory cytokines, which are believed to cause the localized inflammations associated with IBD.
 An orally delivered macrophage nanosponge that is released into the gut to help eliminate the local bowel inflammation without any systemic effects will offer a welcomed therapeutic option.